outspeed-ai/OutspeedSwift/README.md

 ## ElevenLabs Swift Compatibilty

-OutspeedSDK is fully compatible with Elevenlabs Swift SDK specifications, although some features might not be fully supported yet.
+OutspeedSDK is fully compatible with Elevenlabs Swift SDK specifications, but registering tools is not supported yet.

 To switch from ElevenLabsSDK: